SnehalKadam21196/COP/README.md

 # COP
-thesse all folders contain day wise improvement in java programmings
+these all folders contain day wise improvement in java programming.